ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2025.md

 ## Conclusion

 In summary, August 2025 set a new high for rewards this year, with both median and average win values strengthening payouts.
 Active node participation recovered slightly, though overall network reach contracted.
-The geographic landscape shifted dramatically: China overtook Finland as the largest hub of active staking nodes, marking the first time Finlandâ€™s long-standing lead was broken.
+The geographic landscape shifted dramatically, China overtook Finland as the largest hub of active staking nodes, while other smaller countries dropped off the list.